angus-mackenzie/ASD-Notes/README.md

 2. Eliminate any duplication
 * Generates complex individual and group behaviour.
 Some technical implications are:
     * You design organically, with the running code providing feedback between decisions
-    * You write your ownt ests because you can't wait 20 times per day for someone else to write a test
+    * You write your own tests because you can't wait 20 times per day for someone else to write a test
     * Your development environment must provide rapid responses to small changes
     * Your designs must consist of highly cohesive, loosely coupled components
         * This makes evolution and maintenance of the system easier